In 1980, Nancy volunteered in the N.H. Presidential Primary campaign for Senator Edward ("Ted") M. Kennedy

 Nancy and Hillary in New Hampshire, 2016

-Over the years, Nancy has had the privilege to meet with many political leaders:
+Over the years, Nancy has met many political leaders.

 1988.
 Nancy and Rep. Geraldine Ferraro (D. N.Y.), the 1984 Democratic Vie-Presidential Nominee and first female vice-presidential nominee of a major political party.